grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* {Is this where they come up in a blessed fog?}

 * [ ] They contact Shakes via Pigeon:
-	* "ok, get the pigeon" "guiaullme" "guiaullme, and tell Shakes...."
+	* "ok, get the pigeon" "Hershel" "Hershel, and tell Shakes...."
+	* {if this is the more panicked situation, use dialog from later pigeon instance}

 ### --- (Into an exotic remote city with junks everywhere; homes built on stilts;  unload cargo at port)